Skip to main content

 rules:

-max_files: 50
+maxFiles: 50

 Files beyond the limit are summarized rather than reviewed line-by-line.